Bernardino Caballero

-Bernardino Caballero de Añazco Melgarejo y Genes (20 May 1839, Ybycuí, Paraguay – 26 February 1912, Asunción) was a Paraguayan military officer and politician.
-He was a General during the Paraguayan War.
-He was installed as President of Paraguay after a 1880 coup, serving from September 1880 to November 1886.
+Bernardino Caballero de Añazco Melgarejo y Genes (20 May 1839, Ybycuí, Paraguay – 26 February 1912, Asunción) was a Paraguayan general and statesman.
+He commanded troops during the Paraguayan War, and was installed as President of Paraguay after an 1880 coup, serving from September 1880 to November 1886.
 He was term limited from serving another consecutive term, so he guaranteed that he would be succeeded by his close friend Patricio Escobar.

 He was the founder of the Colorado Party in September 1887, the largest political party in Paraguay currently, along with the Liberal Party in second position.

 Early life

 Born in Ybycuí, Caballero was a descendant of Spanish nobility, the son of Jose Ramón Caballero de Anazco (a descendant from Túpac Huallpa through Inca Garcilaso de la Vega) and his wife Melchora Inés Melgarejo y Genés.
-Married twice, to María de la Concepción Díaz de Bedoya and to Julia Álvarez.
+He married twice, to María de la Concepción Díaz de Bedoya and to Julia Álvarez.
 From the first marriage he had two children, Ramon Caballero de Bedoya, married to Martha Cahen, and had issue, and Melchora Caballero de Bedoya, married to her distant cousin Carlos Francisco Saguier Pereira.
 Outside of his marriages he had a further 90 children, all formally recognized by him, and thus today he has myriad descendants.

 Military service

 Caballero joined the Paraguayan Army in 1864 and fought in the Paraguayan War.
-He participated in the Mato Grosso Campaign.
+He participated in the Mato Grosso campaign.
 Later he became the assistant of President Francisco Solano López in Humaitá and remaining loyal, rose through the ranks.
 He became an increasingly important leader of rearguard actions, eventually becoming a cavalry general.
 Caballero was the greatest living war hero, who was captured by Brazilians on 8 April 1870 near the Apa River after the Battle of Cerro Corá and released in May 1871.
 During his arrest he became friendly with Brazilians and their political and military support was instrumental later, during his political career.